marcodpt/minirps/README.md

 Only if the `cert` and `key` are available will the server run over https.

 #### assets: string?
-Optional string with the static site folder path.
+Optional string with the static files folder path.

 #### templates: string?
 Optional string with the path to the [minijinja](https://github.com/mitsuhiko/minijinja) templates folder.